GeorgeVandenberghe-NOAA/simstack/README.md

 1:  Full build

-    Preload MPI, the compiler, python and a recent cmake (system cmake is usually backload) with your system's module commands
+    Preload MPI, the compiler, python and a recent cmake (system cmake is usually too  backlevel to function with NOAA software builds) with your system's module commands
     Run the script sh scr/make.all.sh (should take about 100 minutes) When this completes ALL dependencies will be in ./.. something.. set in PREFIX in scr/maa.sh  with current value  ./netcdf140.492.460.mapl235.fms2301.crtm240.z
      Dependencies,  are in this directory ./lib ./lib64 ./bin and ./include  and a user build can access them setting CMAKE_PREFIX_PATH to this directory.